 That sounds like a reasonable solution.
 I’ve been “remodeling” my lower helm, gauge cluster, and related switches in an attempt to improve the user interface for the same reason.

-Where’s that dang horn button again🥴Dave
+Where’s that dang horn button again🥴

 Edmonds, WA